sbpark88/sbpark88.github.io/_posts/2023-01-14-type-casting.md

 title: Swift Type Casting
 subtitle: Swift Type casting is a way to check the type of an instance, or to treat that instance as a different superclass or subclass from somewhere else in its own class hierarchy.
 categories: swift
-tags: [swift docs, checking type, downcasting, type casting for any, type casting for any object]
+tags: [swift docs, checking type, type check operator, is, downcasting, type cast operator, as, as?, as!, type casting for Any]
 ---

 ### 1. Type Casting 👩‍💻